seleniumnodes/selenium-knime-dev/readme.md

 - - -

-Selenium Nodes for KNIME were created by Philipp Katz, 2015 — 2017.
+Selenium Nodes for KNIME were created by [seleniumnodes.com](http://seleniumnodes.com), 2015 — 2018.